Working to make Etown affordable

 Scholarships for International Students

 Qualified International Students are eligible for an Elizabethtown College International Student Scholarship for their four years at the College.
-To learn more about this opportunity, contact the Coordinator of International Recruitment.
+To learn more about this opportunity, contact the Office of Admissions.